About

 Learning Approach

-The workbook follows a practical, hands-on approach where theory is immediately applied through coding exercises and case studies.
-Each module builds upon previous knowledge, progressing from basic spatial data handling to advanced statistical modeling techniques.
-You’ll work with real datasets and tackle authentic public health challenges throughout the workbook.
+The workbook takes a hands-on approach: each concept is applied directly through coding exercises and case studies.
+The modules build on one another, moving from basic spatial data handling to more advanced statistical modeling.
+You will work with real datasets and public health questions throughout.

 Questions about the workbook?